 /** Policy: cache only 2xx and validation-type 4xx (400/409/422).

-* Exclude 401/403/404 since their state changes over time, and 5xx to allow retries. */
+* Exclude 401/403/404 because their state changes over time; exclude 5xx to allow retries. */

 private boolean shouldCache(int status) {